≡ Menu

 Retired Couple Went From Airstream to Custom Tiny Home

-Janis and Glen were nearing retirement age and looking for a downsizing option that would let them live close to the water.
-When they came across a renovated Airstream in the Tiny Tranquility park, they jumped at the opportunity.
-But the Airstream ended up being a little too tiny — so Janis started researching tiny house companies until she finally settled on Timbercraft Tiny Homes.
+Janis and Glen were nearing retirement and wanted to downsize to live close to the water.
+They started with a renovated Airstream in the Tiny Tranquility park, but it ended up being a little too tiny — so Janis researched builders and settled on Timbercraft Tiny Homes to build their nearly 400-square-foot custom tiny house with a ground-floor bedroom, bright blue cabinetry, and stunning natural light.

 Images via Tiny Home Tours